-I have several scientific publications spanning quantum computing, nuclear physics, and physics education.
+I have published and presented scientific research on quantum computing, nuclear physics, and physics education.
 For details on these and other professional activities, see my CV.
-Beyond quantum computing theory, I am interested in science education.
-Especially given the current interest (and hype) surrounding quantum computing, it is rewarding for me to help those interested in the topic get to a place where they can learn the topics they are interested in.
+Beyond research, I am interested in science education, especially teaching quantum information science at a pre-graduate level.
+Given the current excitement (and resulting hype) surrounding quantum computing, it is rewarding for me to help those interested in the topic learn some fundamentals and get beyond analogies, which can be misleading.

 On a hike near Telluride, CO, during the conference QSim 2023.